opentok/opentok-react-native/README.md

 | signal | Object | No | Used to send a signal to the session
 | eventHandlers | Object&lt;Function&gt; | No | Event handlers passed into the native session instance.

 The `OTSession` component manages the connection to an OpenTok Session.
 It passes the sessionId to the `sessionId` prop to its child components.
+To disconnect the session, unmount the `OTSession` component.
 To publish and subscribe, you must nest `OTPublisher` and `OTSubscriber` inside `OTSession`:

 ```html
 <OTSession apiKey="your-api-key" sessionId="your-session-id" token="your-session-token">